-We believe that sexual abuse of children is preventable.
+We believe that child sexual abuse is preventable.

-We believe that the best hope for preventing child abuse is by enacting and strengthening the following policies and prevention efforts in our communities:
+We believe that the best hope for preventing child sexual abuse is by enacting and strengthening the following policies and prevention efforts in our communities:

 - Promoting accurate information about sexuality and sexual abuse

 - Enhancing services to children who are victims of sex abuse

-- Providing specialized treatment programs for people who have committed a sexual offense
+- Providing specialized treatment programs for people at risk to or who have sexually harmed

 - Offering timely sexuality education

 - Improving our understanding of behaviors that make children vulnerable

-Our efforts are guided by this understanding: to truly prevent harm to children, adults need to accept responsibility for recognizing, acknowledging and confronting behaviors that lead to abuse.
-More importantly, any long-term prevention strategy must change societal norms, so the sexual abuse of children is not tolerated and appropriate forms of help, support and accountability are provided to child victims and adult survivors, those who sexually abuse children, and the families of both.
+Our efforts are guided by this understanding: to truly prevent harm to children, adults need to accept responsibility for recognizing, acknowledging, and confronting behaviors that lead to abuse.
+More importantly, any long-term prevention strategy must change societal norms so the sexual abuse of children is not tolerated, and appropriate forms of help, support, and accountability are provided to child victims and adult survivors, people who sexually abuse children, and the families of both.

-Our strategies, messages, materials and services attempt to balance the rights of victims and their families with appropriate and effective accountability and help for people who harm children – over 40% of whom are other minors themselves.
-Stop It Now! programs work to move beyond just addressing the impact of child sexual abuse to seek out the root causes and identify ways to prevent abuse before a child is harmed.
+Our strategies, messages, materials, and services attempt to balance the rights of victims and their families with appropriate and effective accountability and help for people who harm children – over 70% of whom are other minors themselves.
+Stop It Now! programs work to move beyond just addressing the impact of child sexual abuse to seek out the root causes and identify ways to prevent abuse before a child is ever harmed.

 Stop It Now! relies on the public health model to create programming.
 Using a combination of research-based public education materials, media messages, and training tools, we seek to change the social climate and foster the prevention of child sexual abuse.

-Public health campaigns in the past have shown that advocates can successfully demand change in our communities by challenging societal attitudes (i.e. "friends don't let friends drive drunk").
-Communities have demanded effective public policies which will promote the public health (i.e. regulations which prevent smoking in public places).
+Public health campaigns in the past have shown that advocates can successfully demand change in our communities by challenging societal attitudes (i.e. "Friends don't let friends drive drunk").
+Communities have demanded effective public policies which will promote public health (i.e. smoke-free public places).
 Individuals and communities also have a role to play in preventing the sexual abuse of children.